Sergey0101010/InterviewQuestions/springbase.md

 `

 [Spring docs](https://docs.spring.io/spring-framework/reference/core/beans/factory-scopes.html)

+## How we can configure some business logic before destruction or after init of Spring bean?
+We may use annotation `@PostConstruct` to declare some actions which should be done instantly after bean creation and annotation `@PreDestroy` to perform some actions before bean destruction

+## Please describe bean lifecycle

+[//]: # (// todo )

+## What do you know about Spring Aware interfaces?

+[//]: # (todo )

 ## Can we have multiple Spring Configuration files in one project?
 Yes, it is possible, usually done to increase maintainability and modularity